 Students enter the PN program in August and graduate the following July.
 Enrollment is limited to 35 students, therefore admission is competitive.
 Meeting the minimum admission criteria does not guarantee admission into the PN program.

 The Isothermal PN program does not use a waiting list.
 Therefore, applicants must reapply annually, including submission of TEAS scores.
 Preference will be given to applicants who have no history of dismissal from the Isothermal CC Practical Nursing program.

-Students who have successfully passed one or more nursing courses at Isothermal CC or another college within the last three years may be eligible to apply for the Advanced Placement (AP) entry option into the PN program.
+Students who have successfully passed one or more nursing courses at Isothermal Community College or another college within one year may be eligible to apply for the Advanced Placement (AP) entry option into the PN program.
 Successful completion of the AP application process allows students to earn credit for Isothermal Practical Nursing courses.
-Please contact the PN director for more information regarding the AP application process.
+Please contact the Health Sciences Student Success Coordinator for more information regarding the AP application process.

 Strong reading comprehension and time management skills are necessary for graduation from nursing school.
 Anyone interested in becoming a nurse should read every day.